krasenslavov/formajs/README.md

 # FormaJS
 jQuery extension for creating dynamic and interactive forms.

-Full [documentation](https://formajs.com/) and examples about usage and features.
+Go to our docs page for complete [documentation](https://formajs.com/), examples, usage and features.

 ## Quick start